Jolly-Pirate/steem-recover-account/README.md

 ### USAGE
  Run the script from the project's folder with:
- `node recover_account.js YOURPASSWORD startdate enddate`
+ `node recover_account.js -p YOURPASSWORD -s startdate -e enddate`

  The dates are in the format `year/mm/dd`

  For example, using a single day search:
- `node recover_account.js YOURPASSWORD 2017/12/01 2017/12/01`
+ `node recover_account.js -p YOURPASSWORD -s 2017/12/01`

  Or if searching on a range of dates (takes longer of course):
- `node recover_account.js YOURPASSWORD 2017/12/01 2017/12/05`
+ `node recover_account.js -p YOURPASSWORD -s 2017/12/01 -e 2017/12/05`